GabeScott/standard-works-vault/General Conference/1973 October - “Which Way to Shore”.md

 Some who need help are disillusioned because they have been taken advantage of by dishonest individuals.
 Then there are those who do not have loved ones or friends, and who are lonely and discouraged, and need the hand of fellowship extended to them.

 My brothers and sisters, how fortunate we are to have the gospel of Jesus Christ in its fulness, and the marvelous programs of this Church, and a living prophet, a true prophet of God to guide us and direct us in these troubled times.
-I say to you, my brothers and sisters, that the gospel of Jesus Christ is the way to shore and to safety, to happiness in this life and to eternal life and eternal joy in the life to come.
-It can light the way for all who will open their eyes, their ears, and their hearts.
+I say to you, my brothers and sisters, that *the gospel of Jesus Christ is the way to shore and to safety, to happiness in this life and to eternal life and eternal joy in the life to come.* It can light the way for all who will open their eyes, their ears, and their hearts.
 But it isn’t enough for us to just look and listen.
 We must listen and apply.
 We must act.
 This has been stated very effectively by the poet, Longfellow, in his poem, “Psalm of Life,” which is one of my favorites.
 I should like to repeat part of that at this time:

-Trust no Future, howe’er pleasant!
+>Trust no Future, howe’er pleasant!

-Let the dead Past bury its dead!
+>Let the dead Past bury its dead!

-Act, act in the living Present!
+>Act, act in the living Present!

-Heart within, and God o’erhead!
+>Heart within, and God o’erhead!
+>

-Lives of great men all remind us
+>Lives of great men all remind us

-We can make our lives sublime,
+>We can make our lives sublime,

-And, departing, leave behind us
+>And, departing, leave behind us

-Footprints on the sands of time.
+>Footprints on the sands of time.
+>

-Footprints, that perhaps another,
+>Footprints, that perhaps another,

-Sailing o’er life’s solemn main,
+>Sailing o’er life’s solemn main,

-A forlorn and shipwrecked brother,
+>A forlorn and shipwrecked brother,

-Seeing, shall take heart again.
+>Seeing, shall take heart again.
+>

-Let us then be up and doing,
+>Let us then be up and doing,

-With a heart for any fate;
+>With a heart for any fate;

-Still achieving, still pursuing,
+>Still achieving, still pursuing,

-Learn to labor and to wait.
+>Learn to labor and to wait.
+>

 Let us remind ourselves, my brothers and sisters, that the gospel of Jesus Christ is to be lived, not just read about or talked about or thought about.
 It is to be lived.
 That is when it takes on its great power in the lives of men and women, and in building the kingdom of God.
-As we learn to do that, my brothers and sisters, we are blessed, for the Lord has said, “I, the Lord, am bound when ye do what I say; but when ye do not what I say, ye have no promise.”
-(D&C 82:10.)
+As we learn to do that, my brothers and sisters, we are blessed, for the Lord has said, “I, the Lord, am bound when ye do what I say; but when ye do not what I say, ye have no promise.” ([[D&C 82.10|D&C 82:10]].)

 As we are able to perfect our lives, the blessings of the gospel of Jesus Christ become more and more meaningful, and we experience that inner joy and peace for which there is no substitute.